Brooks-Scanlon Corporation 1: History

-The Carpenter-O'Brien Lumber Company was incorporated in Delaware in 1913.
+The Carpenter-O'Brien Lumber Company was incorporated in Delaware in May 1913.
 The company, which operated in Florida, ordered this locomotive from Baldwin Locomotive Works (BLW), which completed it in 1914.
-Locomotive No. 1 was put into service at the company's Eastport, Florida sawmill.
+No. 1 was put into service at the company's Eastport, Florida sawmill.
 The locomotive, which could burn either coal or wood, was likely originally outfitted with a Rushton, or cabbage cinder catching stack, "If so, a later owner apparently replaced the Rushton stack with the 'shotgun' stack now on the locomotive".

 After the United States entered World War I in 1917, The Carpenter-o'Brien Lumber Company was sold to Brooks-Scanlon Corporation.
 By 1928, Brooks-Scanlon was operation in four Florida counties and producing 100000000 board feet of lumber.
 This locomotive was probably used to haul logs into the mill from the woods or to switch the yard around the Eastport plant, or both.

 Brooks-Scanlon closed its Eastport mill in 1929 and moved its headquarters to Foley, Florida, which was named after the company's general manager, J.S.
 Foley.
 No. 1 might have been moved to the new location.
 In the following years the locomotive changed hands four of five times between several interconnected Florida lumber firms.